 Recurring Billing

 Any company that uses recurring billing as a payment model has customer card information stored.
-This makes them an excellent candidate for storage security precautions provided by PCI compliance regulations.
+This makes them an excellent candidate for storage security precautions provided by PCI compliance regulations particularly for subscription merchant account holders.

 Merchant Levels